 - Are they unable to manage their responsibilities at home, school, or work?

 - Do they give up important activities in order to use?

 - Do they continue to use a substance, even knowing that it causes problems in relationships?

-- Does your loved one show physical signs of abuse, such as taking more of the drug to get high or craving it?
+- Does your loved one show physical signs of misuse, such as taking more of the drug to get high or craving it?

 Choosing Substance Use Over Family

 At times, it is difficult to know what to do for a person with an addiction.
 Helping can go too far at times, and you may find yourself enabling them instead.
-For example covering or making excuses for their behaviors rather than letting them suffer the consequences would be a prime example of enabling.
+For example, covering or making excuses for their behaviors rather than letting them suffer the consequences demonstrates enabling behavior.
 Another example might be giving them money knowing that they will buy drugs with it.